Benefits of working for the Council

-Costco Wholesale (external link) is a membership warehouse club, providing members with quality goods and services at lower prices.
-As an employee of West Lancashire Borough Council, you will qualify for individual membership (annual membership fee of £33.50 inclusive of VAT), which includes a complimentary card for your spouse or domestic partner.
+Costco Wholesale is a membership warehouse club, providing members with quality goods and services at lower prices.
+As an employee of West Lancashire Borough Council, you will qualify for individual membership (annual membership fee of £33.60 inclusive of VAT), which includes a complimentary card for your spouse or domestic partner.

-As an employee of West Lancashire Borough Council, you will be able to become a member of CSSC Sports and Leisure at a cost of £3.95 per month, which can be deducted directly from your salary.
+As an employee of West Lancashire Borough Council, you will be able to become a member of CSSC Sports and Leisure at a minimal monthly cost, which can be deducted directly from your salary.
 As a member you will benefit from: